 The Grade C air quality requirements for processing of gametes will also apply (as required by HFEA standard licence condition T20).
 However, if the intended use of the tissue (processed in Grade C air quality) was to change, it may not be considered suitable for future transplant, as a higher grade of air is required for processing tissues intended for transplantation.

 Tissue intended for transplantation

 Where a centre wishes to store ovarian or testicular tissue for transplantation1, the centre must have an HTA licence.
-The processing of the tissue must be carried out in compliance with the Human Tissue (Quality and Safety for Human Application) Regulations 2007; detailed standards are set out in the Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment, which was brought into effect through HTA Directions 002/2018.
-This includes processing in air of Grade A quality as defined in the current European Guide to Good Manufacturing Practice (GMP), Annex 1 of Directive 2003/94/EC (as required in paragraph 52 of the Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment).
+The processing of the tissue must be carried out in compliance with the Human Tissue (Quality and Safety for Human Application) Regulations 2007; detailed standards are set out in the Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment (the guide), which was brought into effect through HTA Directions 002/2018.
+This includes processing in air of Grade A quality as defined in the current European Guide to Good Manufacturing Practice (GMP), Annex 1 of Directive 2003/94/EC (as required in paragraph 52 of the Guide.

 Prior to processing ovarian tissue or testicular tissue, establishments must submit a Preparation Process Dossier to the HTA for authorisation.